taylormitchell/roam-backup/README.md

   - Resource: Click on "Add ARN", and specify the Bucket Name, you can select "Any" for Object Name
   - Review and save the policy, then attach it to your user
 - Note the `awsAccessKeyId` and `awsAccessKeySecret` of the user for step #4.

+##### GCP
 - If using Google Cloud Platform, set up a Google Cloud Storage Bucket as well a a service account authorized to use the bucket.
 Take note of the following: `GCP_SA_KEY`, `GCP_SA_EMAIL`, `GCS_BUCKET_NAME`.
+- I also like to set a [retention policy](https://cloud.google.com/storage/docs/bucket-lock) to move to archival storage anything older than 14 days.
+This helps keep costs down.

 #### 4. Set your repository Secrets